saikiran888/Big-Data-Topics-Markdown-/README.md

 ## Big Data with example and types

 **Big Data** refers to extremely large and complex datasets that are beyond the ability of traditional data processing tools and methods to capture, store, manage, and analyze within a reasonable timeframe.
-Big Data is characterized by the three V's: volume, velocity, and variety.
-In recent years, additional V's, such as veracity and value, have been added to provide a more comprehensive understanding of Big Data.
+Volume, Velocity, and Variety are the three V's that define big data.
+Veracity and value are two more Vs that have been added in recent years to give an even deeper understand of big data.

 ## Examples of Big Data